 From burning forests in Brazil to the trillion tree initiative sign-ons in Davos, forests are in the news.
 The IPCC’s “Climate Change and Land” report (Aug.
 2019) highlighted the role of forests for addressing climate change, along with other elements of land use.

 “Land plays an important role in the climate system,” said Jim Skea, Co-Chair of IPCC Climate Change Mitigation Working Group (WG III).
-“Agriculture, forestry and other types of land use account for 23% of human greenhouse gas emissions.
+“Agriculture, forestry and other types of land use account for 23 percent of human greenhouse gas emissions.
 At the same time natural land processes absorb carbon dioxide equivalent to almost a third of carbon dioxide emissions from fossil fuels and industry,” he said.

 For folks who work on climate issues, including at multilateral development banks (MDBs), the importance of forests and land use for climate and other sustainable development goals has been well-known.
 This is reflected, in fact, in their own policy documents.

 And MDBs play a potentially important role in leading developing countries’ forest conservation and restoration efforts.
 This flows from their identity as multilateral public institutions, which provides both the perspective and mandate to address regional and global public goods problems like climate change.

 Are they fulfilling this role?
 We took a close look at four MDBs: African Development Bank (AfDB), Asian Development Bank (ADB), Inter-American Development Bank (IDB), and the World Bank (WB).
 What we found was that on paper, the answer is yes.
 For example:

 - All four MDBs have robust climate commitments that include reducing emissions from deforestation;

 - AfDB seeks to double the share of population with access to clean cooking services (reducing the use of wood and biomass as fuel), from under a third to almost two-thirds;